suriyun-production/battle-io-docs/docs/pages/000-changelog-photon.md

 # Changelog (PUN2)

+1.22b (2020-02-16)
+- Fix invalid adjusting BOTs amount when players enter or exit the game

 1.22 (2020-02-12)
 - Add `StatusEffectEntity` which can set to `DamageEntity` or `SkillData` as a buffs or nerfs to increase or decrease character's stats.
 - Fix null exceptions occuring after enter or exit `HideArea`.